hexbyte-lab/nikola-tesla-chat/README.md

 # ⚡ Chat with Nikola Tesla

 An AI-powered chatbot that lets you converse with Nikola Tesla, the legendary inventor and electrical engineer.
 Tesla's knowledge is strictly limited to discoveries, science, and technology that existed during his lifetime (1856–1943).

+> **Note**: Tesla's personality, speech patterns, and behavioral traits are carefully crafted through a custom system prompt, designed to authentically capture the essence of the historical figure while maintaining strict historical accuracy.

 ## 🔬 What You Can Ask Tesla About